memrise logo

 A lot of apps tend to focus on English as the most common starting language of their users, but Memrise has a lot of different language pairs.
 For example, you can choose French, German, Portuguese, and many other languages.
 This makes learning much easier for speakers of that language so they don’t have to translate to English and the language they are trying to learn.

 After you select what language you speak and what language you want to learn, Memrise asks what level you’re at in your target language.
 Then you jump right into learning!
-Instead of walking you through a tutorial, after you create your account you go directly to the first lesson.
+Instead of walking you through a tutorial, you can go directly to your first lesson.

 Memrise Review: Features